Nili Natkho

 Nili Natkho (נילי נאתכו; February 18, 1982 – November 5, 2004) was a Circassian-Israeli basketball player who played for Maccabi Raanana and Elitzur Ramla.
 Natkho died in a car accident at the age of 22.

 Her cousin is the prominent Circassian-Israeli footballer Bibras Natkho.

 Biography

 Natkho was born the Circassian village of Kfar Kama in northern Israel, to a Circassian-Muslim family.

-During her childhood Natkho played in a junior Futsal team in the village of Kfar Tavor where she was identified as having great potential.
-As a result, she was referred to a training camp at the Wingate Institute.
-Natkho's family, who acknowledged her great potential, took a decision to support their daughter as much as they can.
-As a result, when Natkho reached 14, her family moved with her to Even Yehuda so that she would be able to practice and play in the Even Yehuda women's high school basketball team.
-In her first season in the team, Natkho led the team to its first title in the history of the team - the State Cup.
-Following her success in the Even Yehuda team, in the following year, she joined the team of the Ostrovsky High School in Ra'anana, where she studied and played for three years.
-During her last season in high school, in 2000, her team won the national high school basketball championship.
+Natkho played in a junior Futsal team in the village of Kfar Tavor where she was identified as having great potential.
+She was referred to a training camp at the Wingate Institute and the family, recognizing her athletic abilities, supported her as much as they could.
+When she turned 14, the family moved to Even Yehuda so she could join Even Yehuda's high school basketball team for girls.

+In her first season, Natkho led the team to its first title in the history of the team - the State Cup.
+The following year, she transferred to Ostrovsky High School in Ra'anana, where played on the school team for three years.
+During her last year in high school, in 2000, her team won the national high school basketball championship.